PJDude/dude/README.md

 ## Portability
 **Dude** writes log files, configuration and cache files in runtime.
 Default location for these files is **dude.data** folder, created next to the **dude executable** file.
 If there are no write access rights to such folder, platform-specific folders are used for cache, settings and logs (provided by **appdirs** module).
 You can use --appdirs command line switch to force that behavior even when **dude.data** is accessible.

+## Dude is BIG 💥
+Well, unfortunately, the 2.x version has much larger distribution package than v1.
+This is mainly because necessity of importing [NumPy](https://numpy.org/) and [SciPy](https://scipy.org/) packages for image hashing and clustering.
+I apologize for the inconvenience.

 ## Technical information
 - Scanning process analyzes selected paths and groups files with the same size. **Dude** compare files by calculated **SHA1** hash of file content.
 CRC calculation is done in separate threads for every identified device (drive).
 Number of active threads is limited by available CPU cores.
 Aborting of CRC calculation gives only partial results - not all files may be identified as duplicates.
 Restarted scanning process will use cached data.
 The CRC is always calculated based on the entire contents of the file.